-A new study shows that the Cause of Aortic Aneurysm could be from the use of some of the most commonly prescribed antibiotics in the US.
+Could the use of some of the most commonly prescribed antibiotics in the US be the Cause of Aortic Aneurysm, a deadly problem of the wall of the body’s largest artery becoming damaged and weakened, or even bursting.
 These antibiotics, known as the Fluoroquinolones, have names like Cipro, Levaquin, and Avelox.
 They are so common that almost everyone has or will take one or more ’rounds’ of these antibiotics in their lifetime.
 Have you been put at risk for this life-threatening medical condition unnecessarily?

 These drugs are well-known to cause seemingly unrelated side effects, such as tendon rupture, vision problems, permanent nerve damage, psychiatric issues, and even a serious infectious intestinal infection, known as Clostridium Difficile, that can lead to a lifetime of digestive problems.
 However, tendon rupture is one of the most well-recognized adverse effects of these drugs, and we’ll see why that is important in a moment.
 If you are unfamiliar with the damaging effects of these drugs, please see the Introduction to Fluoroquinolone Antibiotics here.

 Collagen Disruption is a Cause of Aortic Aneurysm and Tendon Rupture

 These drugs cause aortic aneurysm by disrupting the body’s collagen production, the same reason why tendon rupture more than doubles with the use of these drugs, and why Levaquin for Dogs makes them lame by damaging their joints.
 Collagen is an essential protein in the body that produces such essential structures in the body as tendons, ligaments, the retinas of the eyes, arteries, and it’s even the substance in the skin of young people who keep them from developing wrinkles or sagging skin.